violetrollergirl/violetrollergirl.com/resources/for-providers/using-cryptocurrency/off-ramping/index.md

 First, set up Zashi to work with Flexa as privately as possible by [enabling Zashi's built-in Tor network privacy features](https://electriccoin.co/blog/zashi-2-1-enhanced-privacy-with-tor-beta/){:target="_blank"}.
 Once that's set up **do this to use Flexa from within Zashi:**

 1. Open your Zashi wallet app.
-Make sure have some ZEC in it, enough to cover the cost of the thing you're about to buy in the local fiat currency where you're buying it (such as in US Dollars if you're in the United States).
+Make sure you have some ZEC in it, enough to cover the cost of the thing you're about to buy in the local fiat currency where you're buying it (such as in US Dollars if you're in the United States).
 1. Tap the "More&hellip;" button in the Zashi main screen.
 1. Tap the "Pay with Flexa" item in the resulting list.
 1. If this is the first time you've used Flexa, you'll be asked to complete a brief registration process where you are asked for your name and email address.
 At this point, there are a few things you should know: